DeepLearnI/cifar-demo/README.md

 Note that this is a fairly standard implementation and runs without any modification.

 To enable Atlas features, we only to need to make a few changes.
 Firstly import foundations in driver.py.
-Add the following line to the top of driver.py:
+Add the following line to the top of driver.py and model.py:

 ```python
 import foundations
 ```

+### Logging Metrics

-In model.py, there are some lines to print the test metrics.
+In model.py, there are some lines to print the test metrics that can be found in the evaluate() function.
 We'll replace those print statements with calls to the function foundations.log_metric().
 This function takes two arguments, a key and a value.
 Once a job successfully completes, logged metrics for each job will be visible from the Foundations GUI.
 Copy the following two lines and replace the two print statements with them: